iliasam/ZynqSDRApp/README.md

 # OpenZynqSDRApp
 Under development.

-Linux Application of the OpenZynqSDR receiver.
+Linux Application of the OpenZynqSDR receiver - WEB SDR, based on "Antminer S9" board.
 See this article (Russian): https://habr.com/ru/articles/898490
 See also Zynq hardware description and FPGA sources: https://github.com/iliasam/OpenZynqSDR_HW
-This code is forked from Web-888, which is forked from KiwiSDR project: https://github.com/RaspSDR/server
+This code is forked from Web-888 project, which is forked from KiwiSDR project: https://github.com/RaspSDR/server and https://github.com/jks-prv/KiwiSDR

 **Configuration files**
 Application is need to have configuration files.
 They are placed at the "config" folder of this repo.
-Path to the config folder at the target computer (where is the app is executed) is set at CMakeLists.txt:
+Path to the config folder at the target computer (where is the App is executed) is set at CMakeLists.txt:
 DIR_CFG="/home/ubuntu/sdr/config"
 DIR_SAMPLES="/home/ubuntu/sdr/config/samples"